 Research in engineering.
-Maximum credit six units applicable on a master's

-GRADUATE COURSES IN ENGINEERING MECHANICS

-EM 200.
-Seminar (2 or 3)

-Advanced study of, or within, one phase of engineering mechanics, such as elasticity, plasticity, rheology, and micromerities; buckling, vibration, and stability phenomena; hydrodynamics and magnetohydrodynamics; incompressible, compressible sible, and non-newtonian flow.
+Maximum credit six units applicable on a master's degree.
+GRADUATE COURSES IN ENGINEERING MECHANICS EM 200.
+Seminar (2 or 3) Advanced study of, or within, one phase of engineering mechanics, such as elasticity, plasticity, rheology, and micromerities; buckling, vibration, and stability phenomena; hydrodynamics and magnetohydrodynamics; incompressible, compressible, and non-newtonian flow.
 May be repeated with new content.
 Maximum credit six units applicable on a master's degree.
 EM 201.
-Advanced Dynamics (3)

-Prerequisites: Engineering 50B and Mathematics 118A.
+Advanced Dynamics (3) Prerequisites: Engineering 50B and Mathematics 118A.
 Kinematics and kinetics of systems of particles and rigid bodies with special reference to engineering problems.
 Moving reference axes, generalized coordinates, Lagrangian equations, Hamilton's principle and variational methods.
 EM 203.
-Theory of Vibrations (3)

-Prerequisites: Engineering Mechanics 201 and credit or concurrent registration

-in Mathematics 118B.
+Theory of Vibrations (3) Prerequisites: Engineering Mechanics 201 and credit or concurrent registration in Mathematics 118B.
 Linear and non-linear periodic phenomena as applied to discrete systems and continuous media with application to physical problems.
 EM 204.
-Theory of Nonlinear Vibrations (3) Analysis of discrete systems with one or more degrees of freedom.
+Theory of Nonlinear Vibrations (3) Prerequisite: EM 201.

+Analysis of discrete systems with one or more degrees of freedom.
 Phase plane, harmonic balance, and other methods.
 Stability.

 EM 205.
+Theory of Random Vibrations (3)

+Prerequisite: EM 203.

-Theory of Random Vibrations (3) Random processes with applications to vibration of discrete and continuous systems.
+Random processes with applications to vibration of discrete and continuous systems.
 EM 210.
 Continuum Mechanics (3) Prerequisite: Engineering 187B or Mathematics 118B.
 Equations for the stress, deformation, and motion in a continuous medium; application in fluid and solid mechanics.
 EM 221.
 Theory of Elasticity (3) Prerequisites: Engineering 116 and credit or concurrent registration in Mathematics 118B.
 Engineering 186 is recommended.
 Analysis of stress and strain: Stress-strain relations; the equations of elasticity; uniqueness theorem; compatibility conditions; flexure and torsion.
-Vector and tensor notation will be used.

-EM 223.
-Energy Methods in Mechanics (3)

-Prerequisite: EM 221.
+Vector and EM 222.
+Theory of Anisotropic Elasticity (3) Prerequisite: EM 221.

+Generalized Hooke's law, transformation of elastic constants, laminated constitutive equations, laminated plates and shells, torsion of anisotropic bodies, design Prerequisite: EM 221.
 Variational energy principles applied to the dynamics of rigid bodies, analysis of elastic frames; theories of plates and shells, buckling, and vibrations.
 EM 225.
-Theory of Plates (3)

-Prerequisite: Engineering Mechanics 221.
+Theory of Plates (3) Prerequisite: Engineering Mechanics 221.